 Stage 4: Pupa

 After 4 instars and 10 months, the larva finally begins to turn into the adult beetle.
 The pupa is 10-14mm in length and features become significantly more apparent as time goes on.
-The last feature to appear is the emerald coloration.
+The last feature to appear is the emerald ash coloration.
 Similar to its’ pre-stage, the pupa does not feed.

 Stage 5: Adult

 If you notice a bright green, small beetle ranging between 0.3 and 0.5 inches, then you’re looking at the adult Emerald Ash Borer.
 The males and females look almost identical and cannot be determined at first glance.
 They can typically be seen exiting ash trees during the spring season.
 Adults feed specifically on ash leaves.
-While the adult’s feeding habits does little damage to the tree, it does change the appearance significantly.
+While the adult’s feeding habits do little damage to the tree, it does change the appearance significantly.
 Within a month of being an adult, the Emerald Ash Borer is ready to mate and continue the cycle of laying eggs.